By Joe Herrera, Founder of 915 Home Buyers — updated August 19, 2026

 If the sale closes before foreclosure is completed and the lender is paid off, the immediate foreclosure threat is generally removed.
 That gives you room to reset.
 You may still be dealing with a move, financial recovery, or the emotional weight of letting go of a home, but the constant pressure of the countdown is gone.

 That relief matters.
-A fast sale will not erase every problem, but it can stop one from getting worse.
+A fast sale won’t erase every problem, but it can stop one from getting worse.

-If you are behind on payments and the timeline is getting tight, do not wait for the next notice to decide for you.
+If you’re behind on payments and the timeline is getting tight, don’t wait for the next notice to decide for you.
 The earlier you act, the more likely it is that selling becomes your choice instead of your last remaining option.